 A function can be called without declaring it if the function's return value is int (although this practice is not recommended due to the loss of type-checking capability; all functions should be declared).
 If the return value is anything else, and if the function definition is located after the calling function in the source code, the function must be declared before calling it.
 For example:

 '''

-/ Function declaration /
+char lower(int c); / Function declaration /

-char lower(int c);

-/ Calling function
+caller() / Calling function /

-caller()
+{

 int c;

-char c out;
+char c_out;

-c out = lower(c);
+.

+.

-/ Function call
+c_out = lower(c); / Function call /

-/
+}

 '''